 Chesapeake B-WET is a competitive grant program that supports existing, high-quality environmental education programs; fosters the growth of new, innovative programs; and encourages capacity building and partnership development for environmental education programs throughout the entire Chesapeake Bay watershed.
 Successful projects advance the environmental literacy goal of the Chesapeake Bay Watershed Agreement and goals of the NOAA Education Strategic Plan by providing hands-on environmental education about issues affecting the watershed for students and related professional development for teachers, administrators, and other educators who serve formal K-12 audiences.
-These Meaningful Watershed Educational Experiences integrate hands-on field experiences with classroom instruction in NOAA-related science content.
+B-WET supports Meaningful Watershed Educational Experiences (MWEEs), which are learner-centered experience that focus on investigations into local environmental issues that lead to informed action and civic engagement.

 For Grants Recipients